rogpetech/service-vix-usa/README.md

 Configure your application properties in the `src/main/resources/application.properties` file.
 Here you can set up your database configurations, server port, and other necessary settings.

 ## Contributing
-Contributions are welcome!
-Please clone the repository and create a pull request with your changes.
+We follow [GitFlow](https://www.atlassian.com/br/git/tutorials/comparing-workflows/gitflow-workflow#:~:text=O%20que%20%C3%A9%20Gitflow%3F,por%20Vincent%20Driessen%20no%20nvie.) and use Jira for project management.
+Please follow the guidelines below when contributing:

-1. Fork the Project
+1. Clone the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (git checkout -b feature/JIRA-ISSUE-CODE)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (git commit -m 'Add some AmazingFeature')
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (git push origin feature/JIRA-ISSUE-CODE)
 5. Open a Pull Request
+6. Waiting for Code Review and Approve Pull Request
+7. Use git checkout develop and git pull origin develop
+8. Use git checkout -b release/JIRA-ISSUE-CODE
+9. Continue the flow with gitflow

+During development, please ensure to document user-facing changes and update the relevant documentation.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.